FastestMolasses/CodeEdit/Workspace-Windowing-&-Layout-Strategy.md

 ## Wrapping up

-If there is anything missing or if we could be handling this better, please open a [discussion](https://github.com/CodeEditApp/CodeEdit/discussions).
+If there is anything missing or if we could be handling this better, please comment on the our discussion [here](https://github.com/orgs/CodeEditApp/discussions/851).